JanTristanH/harzer-wander-buddy/backend/hwb/README.md

   - Profile Page (with edit for my User) ✔️
   - navigation to other Users Profile ✔️
   - display stamp list of friend and mine ✔️
-  - initials for empty picture formatter
+  - initials for empty picture formatter ✔️
+- remove event handler in tour view
+- are you sure when deleting stampings
+- support maps.me navigation
+  - navigation on desktop
+- refactor scroll container on POI card / nearby stamps

 ## MVP 2

+- authorize friend to stamp for me
+- friends can edit my tour + edit as own tour
+- more graceful failing of edit tour and don't allow in the first place
 - share tour with preselected group?
 - badges on profile page
-- last staped on profile
+- last stamped on profile
-- authorize friend to stamp for me
 - stamp tour with one button and stamp for whole group
 - open individual travel time in maps or hiking app like komoot
 - add images & descriptions to stamps